 - I suggest not to buy collision if your car’s current worth is less than USD 15k.
 You can cover the damages to your own car if you hit someone.
 If the other person hits you, their liability insurance will pay for your car’s losses.

-- If you have paid off your car loan, you can avoid paying high costs of collission.
+- If you have paid off your car loan, you can avoid paying high costs of collision.

 I completely avoided buying car collision insurance as I started contributing $100 a month into a so-called car emergency high yield savings account instead of paying it to the insurance company.

-This way, if there was any damage like a windshield repair, I would use my savings from this car emergency repair fund.
+This way, if there was any requirement like a windshield repair, I would use my savings from this car emergency repair fund.